dispatchrun/coroutine/README.md

 ```
 This will generate files named `*_durable.go` and set build tags on source files
 that need to be excluded when building in durable mode.
 Because the compiler may
-need to generate coroutines in code paths of the standard Go library, it creates
-a vendors a copy under `vendor/goroot`.
+need to generate coroutines in code paths of the standard Go library, it creates a copy under `vendor/goroot`.

 The standard Go toolchain can then be used to compile the application in durable
 mode: